awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.03.md

 **Note**
 The primary key is required\.
 This code adds an item that has a primary key \(`year`, `title`\) and `info` attributes\.
 The `info` attribute stores sample JSON that provides more information about the movie\.

-1. To run the program, enter the following command:
+1. To run the program, enter the following command\.

    `node MoviesItemOps01.js`